 |Stevens-Johnson Syndrome/Toxic Epidermal Necrosis||ddI, ZDV: Reported cases||NVP > DLV, EFV, ETR, RPV||FPV, DRV, IDV, LPV/r, ATV: Reported cases||RAL||N/A|

-Most patients do not experience treatment-limiting ART-associated toxicities; however, some patients do, and in these cases, ART must be modified.
+Some patients experience treatment-limiting ART-associated toxicities, and in these cases, ART must be modified.
 ART-associated adverse events can range from acute and potentially life threatening to chronic and insidious.
-Acute life-threatening events (e.g., acute hypersensitivity reaction due to ABC, lactic acidosis due to stavudine [d4T] and didanosine [ddI], liver and/or severe cutaneous toxicities due to NVP) usually require the immediate discontinuation of all ARV drugs and re-initiation of an alternative regimen without overlapping toxicity.
-Non-life threatening toxicities (e.g., urolithiasis with atazanavir [ATV], renal tubulopathy with tenofovir [TDF]) can usually be managed by substituting another ARV agent for the presumed causative agent without interruption of ART.
-Other, chronic, non-life threatening adverse events (e.g., dyslipidemia) can be addressed either by switching the potentially causative agent for another agent or by managing the adverse event with additional pharmacological or non-pharmacological interventions.
+Serious life-threatening events (eg, hypersensitivity reaction due to ABC, symptomatic hepatotoxicity, or severe cutaneous reactions) require the immediate discontinuation of all ARV drugs and re-initiation of an alternative regimen without overlapping toxicity.
+Toxicities that are not life-threatening (eg, urolithiasis with atazanavir [ATV], renal tubulopathy with tenofovir disoproxil fumarate [TDF]) can usually be managed by substituting another ARV agent for the presumed causative agent without interrupting ART.
+Other, chronic, non–life-threatening adverse events (eg, dyslipidemia) can be addressed either by switching the potentially causative agent for another agent or by managing the adverse event with additional pharmacological or nonpharmacological interventions.
 Management strategies must be individualized for each patient.

-Switching from an effective ARV regimen to a new regimen must be done carefully and only when the potential benefits of the change outweigh the potential complications of altering treatment.
+Switching from an effective ARV regimen (or agent) to a new regimen (or agent) must be done carefully and only when the potential benefits of the change outweigh the potential complications of altering treatment.
 The fundamental principle of regimen switching is to maintain viral suppression.
-When selecting a new agent or regimen, providers should be aware that resistance mutations selected for, regardless of whether previously or currently identified by genotypic resistance testing, are archived in HIV reservoirs, and even if absent from subsequent resistance test results, may reappear under selective pressure.
+When selecting a new agent or regimen, providers should be aware that resistance mutations selected for, regardless of whether previously or currently identified by genotypic resistance testing, are archived in HIV reservoirs.
+Even if resistance mutations are absent from subsequent resistance test results, they may reappear under selective pressure.
 It is critical that providers review the following before implementing any treatment switch:

 Table 15 lists several major ART-associated adverse events and potential options to appropriately switch agents in an ARV regimen.
 The table focuses on the ARVs most commonly used in the United States and lists substitutions that are supported by ARV switch studies, findings of comparative ARV trials and observational cohort studies, or expert opinion.
 Switching a successful ARV regimen should be done carefully and only when the potential benefits of the change outweigh the potential complications of altering treatment.